 Beth serves on the faculty of the Center for Right Relationship (CRR Global), served on the faculty of the prestigious Coaches Training Institute (CTI) and also trains, mentors, and supervises candidates for a number of professional coaching and consulting certifications.

 Etta's passion is helping people reach their highest potential.
 She quickly guides her clients to identify their goals and focus their energy to achieve noticeable results.
 Etta coaches her clients through career transitions, building their confidence, poise, and capacity to lead.
 Etta has a combination of real-world senior-level corporate experience and intuitive insight into her clients’ deepest skills and talents.

 Etta gained her corporate expertise as an executive at two Fortune 500 companies, where she directed teams of creative professionals working on innovative, multi-million dollar projects.
 She shepherded her teams through continuous technological transitions and corporate reorganizations, nurturing their resilience and cultivating their creative problem-solving skills.
-While others gave orders, Etta provided direction.
-When others supplied targets, Etta offered vision.
-She mentored teams and individuals to be agile as they reinvented production workflows, to meet increasingly aggressive deadlines, without sacrificing quality.
+Etta mentored teams and individuals to be agile as they reinvented production workflows, to meet increasingly aggressive deadlines, without sacrificing quality.
 Etta draws upon this experience to teach her clients how to look at events through different lenses, question their assumptions, and find creative and unexpected solutions to their career challenges.

-Etta holds a Master in Organizational Psychology from William James College where she earned her Graduate Certificate in Executive Coaching, Etta also has a BFA from Syracuse University.
+Etta holds a Master of Organizational Psychology and is a Certified Coach through the International Coach Federation (ICF).
+Etta earned her Graduate Certificate in Executive Coaching from William James College, and her BFA from Syracuse University.